Greenfin17/SwimmerBuddy/README.md

  - The user can view public workouts by clicking the Workouts Link.
 The user can search public workouts.
  - The user can sign in.
  - The user can add their location and any club affiliation in their user profile.
- - The authenticated user can view collections of workouts created by the user, workouts created by the user, and workouts created by other users that are marked public.
+ - The authenticated user can view workouts created by the user and workouts created by other users that are marked public.
- - The authenticated user can create collections, and add individual workouts to collections.
+ - The authenticated user can create collections of workouts, and add individual workouts to collections.
+ - The authenticated user can view their personal collections of workouts, as well and update and delete collections.
  - A workout can be added to more than one collection.
  - A workout added to a collection does not have to be a workout created by the user.
  - The authenticated user has full create, read, update and delete capability on collections and workouts created by the user.